python/cpython/Doc/reference/datamodel.rst

 garbage-collected, but since garbage collection is not guaranteed to happen, such objects also provide an explicit way to release the external resource, usually a :meth:`!close` method.
 Programs are strongly recommended to explicitly close such objects.
-The ':keyword:`try`...\ :keyword:`finally`' statement and the ':keyword:`with`' statement provide convenient ways to do this.
+The :keyword:`try`...\ :keyword:`finally` statement and the :keyword:`with` statement provide convenient ways to do this.

 .. index:: single: container